I have to admit a hard truth, folks. We’ve kind of sort of misplaced our homeschool rhythm.

 Simplifying our days as much as possible helps tremendously.

-Those are the days when we break out our Troll Movie Soundtrack for a spontaneous dance party…in the front yard…
+Those are the days when we break out our Troll Movie Soundtrack for an impromptu dance party in the front yard.

 Oh, what must the neighbors think?!